Judge sets Wednesday hearing after Port Allen resident challenges mayoral candidate's residency

 During a discussion regarding a blighted property before the Port Allen Council four weeks ago, a resident challenged Joseph's contention that he lived with his father on North 13th Street in the city.

 Joseph acknowledges his Plaquemine home has a homestead exemption, but said he didn't apply for it.
-The Iberville Parish assessor's office said last week that the property was extended one automatically when the home was built 18 years ago.
+The Iberville Parish assessor's office said last week that the property was extended one automatically after the home was built more than a decade ago.

 Joseph never notified the assessor that the exemption was applied incorrectly and routinely receives notices about its existence, the assessor's office said.